MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/n/null-terminated-null-terminating.md

 # null-terminated, null-terminating

 Use *null-terminated* as an adjective, as in *null-terminated string*.
-Don’t use *null-terminating*, as in *null-terminating character*.
+Don’t use *null-terminating,* as in *null-terminating character*.
 Use *terminating null character* instead.